Enroll Now Price Calculator

 Course Itinerary

-The main part of the program – 11 weeks – is spent in Kiev, Ukraine.
+The main part of the program – 11 weeks – is spent in Kyiv, Ukraine.
 After the foundation coursework in Ukraine, students will relocate to Moldova (1 week), Armenia (1 week), and finally Georgia (2 weeks).

 Classes and Lecturers